welcome to callenharty.com

 In February, Callen was interviewed for an oral history as part of the University of Wisconsin's LGBTQ Archive.

-Callen's poem, "Neighborhood: St. Louis," was accepted in early January for inclusion in Wingless Dreamers' upcoming anthology, My Sanskriti in teal.
+Callen's poem, "Neighborhood: St. Louis," was accepted in early January for inclusion in Wingless Dreamers' anthology, My Sanskriti in Teal.

 Buy your copy of Bleeding Heart on Amazon or through your local bookstore.